 But you should have nothing to do anywhere near a kitchen, because you're just not in the mood, and poison is as likely to drip from your spoon as manna.
 You're already in the midst of two enormous life-crises and one slightly smaller although still rather daunting one, and then you get an ominous phone message, leading you to believe that crisis number four is well on the way.
 And still, it's Memorial Day weekend and they're expecting you at the barbecue.
 With dessert.

 I think about that passage from Bill Buford's book Heat, where he describes the critiquing that goes on the kitchen of Babbo.
 "Was it cooked with love?"
 Mario asks the other chefs about a dish that he deems somewhat doubtful.
 And this is one of the central criteria for whether or not the dish can pass through to the dining room.
-This passage alone makes me want to RUN book a table at Babbo (where we still have not
+This passage alone makes me want to RUN book a table at Babbo (where we still have not yet managed a meal), but it certainly does not make me want to run to the kitchen when I just ain't feelin' the love.

 So, for those moments, you must simply give in and give thanks for people like Dorie Greenspan, whose unbelievably chocolatey cookies and fabulous sweet tart crust will not fail you.
 I give you these two things, one much-blogged about, one slightly less so, either of which will make life delicious no matter what state you're in.
 Trust me, I made them yesterday and barely paid any attention to what I was doing, since I was very busy having angry, bitter conversations in my head while mixing dough.
 Not usually a formula for culinary success, but these things turned out just swell.